willdurand/willdurand.github.io/_posts/2022-03-10-spi-flash-content-analysis-and-firmware-reconstruction.md

 Last but not least, both the tool and the KiCad files have been [published on GitHub][github-repo].
 Enjoy!

+[^twitter-thread]: This used to be a link to a [Twitter thread from
+    me](https://twitter.com/couac/status/1478696626994745344).
+I documented how
+    I gained (root) access on a cheap device, which involved hardware and software skills.

 [adb]: https://developer.android.com/studio/command-line/adb
 [android-vs-linux]: https://embeddedbits.org/what-differs-android-from-other-linux-based-systems/
 [binwalk]: https://github.com/ReFirmLabs/binwalk